Simple way to make restaurant quality refried beans.

 - Cook on low for 15 mins.

 These taste really close to restaurant style refried beans, which I have loved since childhood.
+As a kid I used to mix the beans with some thick sour cream, so my taste reference might be a bit different from yours.

 I leave the beans soaking in the crockpot, limiting the amount of dishes and clutter used.